dapr/docs/daprdocs/content/en/getting-started/quickstarts/configuration-quickstart.md

 description: Get started with Dapr's Configuration building block
 ---

-LEt's take a look at Dapr's [Configuration building block]({{ ref configuration-api-overview }}).
+Let's take a look at Dapr's [Configuration building block]({{< ref configuration-api-overview.md >}}).
 A configuration item is often dynamic in nature and tightly coupled to the needs of the application that consumes it.
 Configuration items are key/value pairs containing configuration data, such as:
 - App ids
 - Partition keys
 - Database names, etc